Frequently Asked Questions

 When will I start to feel better?

-In many cases, patients report feeling better after the first session, citing increased feelings of control, not feeling so alone anymore, and having a concrete plan as beneficial.
+In many cases, patients report feeling better after the first session, citing increased feelings of hopefulness, less isolation, and having a concrete plan as beneficial.
 Most people can benefit from short-term, goal-oriented therapy to address a specific issue.
-Complex cases typically require more comprehensive treatment but we expect to observe changes in your thinking, feelings, and behaviour within the first few weeks.
+Eating disorders, personality disorders, and other complex presentations typically require more comprehensive treatment but we expect to observe changes in your thinking, feeling, and behaviour within the first few weeks.

 What about confidentiality?

-Except for specific exclusions described below, you have the absolute right to the confidentiality of your therapy.
+Except for specific exclusions described below, what you discuss in treatment is kept strictly confidential.
 We cannot and will not tell anyone what you have disclosed in treatment, or even that you are in therapy without your prior written permission.
 We will always act to protect your privacy even if you do sign a release to share information about you.
-You may direct us to share information with whomever you chose, and you can change your mind and revoke that permission at any time.
-You may request anyone you wish to attend a therapy session with you.
-You are also protected under the provisions of the Federal Health Insurance Portability and Accountability Act (HIPAA).
+You may direct us to share information with whomever you choose, and you can change your mind and revoke that permission at any time.
+You are protected under the provisions of the Federal Health Insurance Portability and Accountability Act (HIPAA).
 This law ensures the confidentiality of all electronic transmission of information about you.
 When we transmit information to you electronically (for example, sending bills or faxing data), it will be done with special safeguards to ensure confidentiality.

 Are there limits to confidentiality?